kirkwat/prim-and-kruskal/README.md

 Once the MSTs are found, the number of edges in the MST, cost of the MST, and the running time for each algorithm is displayed to the terminal.

 ## How to Use
-To use this program, the user will need to provide a display flag and a formatted text file.
+To use this program, compile and build with CMAKE.

-### There are 2 command-line arguments:
+There are 2 command-line arguments.

-* Display Flag
+### Display Flag
   * `-b` : Brief output, only displays MST number of edges and cost
   * `-f` : Full output, display brief output as well as algorithm running times

-* Absolute file path to the graph .dat/.txt file
+### Absolute file path to the graph .dat/.txt file
 * Formatting
      * Must contain a connected, undirected, and weighted graph
      * Takes edges separated by each line with edge values separated by a space
      * Edge values are integers and are written in this order
        * *To*   *From*  *Weight*
      * Value of the first vertex must be 0
      * Example:
        0 1 9
        0 2 0
        0 3 5
        0 5 7
        1 3 -2
        1 4 3
        1 6 4
        2 5 6
        3 5 2
        3 6 3
        4 6 6
        5 6 1

+Here is an example of the command-line arguments:

+`-f ../input/data.txt`

 ## Analysis
 Compare and contrast the performance of Prim’s and Kruskal’s algorithm for generating the minimum spanning trees as the size and density of the input graph increases.